-- Landscape, Geomorphology and Topography: The Proposed CBC will begin between 80mOD and 90Mod.
-This will gradually fall towards Terenure Village where it will merge with CBC12.
-Corine Land Cover 2018 classifies the land use as mainly discontinuous urban fabric, with pockets of green urban areas and industrial units; - Soils and Subsoils: The Teagasc soils map (Teagasc 2019) shows that most of the soils in the study area are classified as made ground with pockets of brown soils classified as fine loamy drift with limestones and siliceous stones.
+- Landscape, Geomorphology and Topography: The Proposed CBC will begin between 50mOD and 60mOD.
+This will gradually fall towards the City Centre to R137 Dame Street with an elevation of <10mOD.
+Corine Land Cover 2018 classifies the land use to the south of the Grand Canal as discontinuous urban fabric, with pockets of green urban areas and industrial units, and north of the Grand Canal as continuous urban fabric; - Soils and Subsoils: The Teagasc soils map (Teagasc 2019) shows that most of the soils in the study area are classified as made ground with pockets of brown soils classified as fine loamy drift with limestones and siliceous stones.
 There are also alluvial deposits associated with the banks of the River Dodder.
 The GSI Quaternary mapping (subsoils) (GSI 2019) shows that the majority of the study area is underlain by urban ground.
-There are certain areas underlain by glacial till the most significant being Tymon Park North and South and south of the N81 National Road towards the R114 Firhouse Road in the Templeogue area.
-There are alluvial deposits and gravels associated with the River Dodder: - Bedrock Geology: The 1:100,000 GSI bedrock geology map (GSI 2019) indicates that the study area is underlain by the Carboniferous Lucan formation.
-There is a small part of the study area in the south where Ordovician Siltstones are present.
+There are alluvial deposits and gravels associated with the River Dodder; - Bedrock Geology: The 1:100,000 GSI bedrock geology map (GSI 2019) indicates that the study area is underlain by the Carboniferous Lucan formation.
 The depth to bedrock ranges from 0mbgl to 20mbgl; - Hydrogeology: The GSI Groundwater resources (Aquifers) map (GSI 2019) shows that the study area is underlain by a Locally Important Aquifer.
 The groundwater vulnerability is variable throughout the study area.
-There are a number of groundwater wells and springs indicated within the study area according to the GSI Groundwater Wells and Springs dataset (GSI 2019); - Anticipated Ground Model: The IGI Guidelines (IGI 2013) generic type of geological/hydrogeology environments likely to be encountered is Type A Passive geological / hydrogeological environments e.g. areas of thick low permeability subsoil, areas underlain by poor aquifers, recharge areas, historically stable geological environments;
+There are a number of groundwater wells and springs indicated within the study area according to the GSI Groundwater Wells and Springs dataset (GSI 2019);

-- Designated Sites: There is one County Geological Site (GSI 2019) and one proposed Natural Heritage Area (pNHA) (NPWS 2019) within the study area; - Possible Sources of Contamination and Unsuitable Material: There are a number of historic pits and quarries, and a number of historic industries (mainly mills associated with the River Poddle) within the study area.
+- Anticipated Ground Model: The IGI Guidelines (IGI 2013) generic type of geological/hydrogeology environments likely to be encountered is Type A - Passive geological / hydrogeological environments e.g. areas of thick low permeability subsoil, areas underlain by poor aquifers, recharge areas, historically stable geological environments; - Designated Sites: There are seven County Geological Sites (GSI 2019) and two pNHAs (NPWS 2019) within the study area; - Possible Sources of Contamination and Unsuitable Material: There are a number of historic pits and quarries, and a number of historic industries (mainly mills associated with the River Poddle) within the study area.
 There are several facilities within the study area that are either currently licensed or previously licensed with the EPA for waste, industrial emissions and integrated pollution control (EPA 2019d).
 Considering the urban fabric of the study area there is likely to be some sources of contamination within the made ground throughout the study area; and - Economic Geology: The crushed rock aggregate potential within the study area is typically low to moderate (GSI 2019).
-However, in areas of shallower rock such as along the River Dodder and R137 Templeogue Road the potential increases to very high.
+However, in areas of shallower rock such as along the River Dodder, along the R817 Kimmage Road Lower and the R818 Kimmage Road West the potential increases to very high.
 There are no active pits, mines or quarries within the study area.
 There are some mineral localities indicated by the GSI within the study area.
-There are pockets of deep well drained soils suitable for agriculture within the study area, the most significant being in Tymon Park.
+There are also pockets of deep well drained soils suitable for agriculture within the study area.